 Date Initiated Procedural Changes January 1, 2005 The non-tidal network sampling program for base flow and storm events was initiated.
 Samples were analyzed by the Maryland Department of Health and Mental Hygiene using whole water analyses and concurrently by the Chesapeake Biological Laboratory using filtered water analyses.
-Both laboratories analyzed samples through June 2005.
+Both laboratories analyzed samples I1 1 2005 through June 2005.
 July 1, 2005 The Maryland Department of Health and Mental Hygiene laboratory initiated filtered water analyses for all laboratory parameters except total suspended solids.
 Due to concerns about potential methods and laboratory change effects, data for January through June 2005 were not delivered to the Chesapeake Bay Program.
 Data collected from July 1, 2005 onward have been submitted to the Bay Program data base.
 As of July 2005 the program consisted of the following ten stations: ANT0047, BEL0053, DER0015, GEO0009, GWN0115, MON0546, NPA0165, TF1.2, TUK0181, and WIL0013.
 The stations were sampled during base flow and storm events and were classified as primary stations in the non-tidal network.
 October 1, 2005 Three stations (GUN0258, PXT0972, and CAC0148) were added to the network, but only sampled during base flow conditions.
-These stations were classified as secondary stations in the non-tidal network.
-November 1, 2005 Discontinued use of the DH-59.
-After this point, all samples were collected with one of the following: DH-95, DH-81 or WBH-96.
-January 1, 2007 GUN0258, PXT0972, and CAC0148 were upgraded to primary sites and sampled during base flow and storm event conditions.
+These stations were classified as secondary stations in the non-tidal November 1, 2005 network.
+Discontinued use of the DH-59.
+After this point, all samples were 1, 2003 collected with one of the following: DH-95, DH-81 or WBH-96.
+January 1, 2007 GUN0258, PXT0972, and CAC0148 were upgraded to primary • sites and sampled during base flow and storm event conditions.
 July 1, 2008 Began collecting Routine Impacted samples.
 Until July 2008 all sites that were influenced by storms were collected as storm event samples.
 All routine stations were sampled under "baseflow".
-If a storm occurred during a scheduled baseflow run, a storm sample was collected and the baseflow (routine) was rescheduled for collection another day.
-July 1, 2009 The Department of Health and Mental Hygiene Laboratory switched from using a 24 millimeter diameter Whatman Grade 934-AH: 1.5 μm filter pad to an 47 mm diameter 1.5 μm Environmental Express filter pad for the analysis of total suspended solids.
+If a storm occurred during a scheduled baseflow run, a storm sample was collected and the baseflow (routine) was rescheduled for July 1, 2009 collection another day.
+The Department of Health and Mental Hygiene Laboratory July 1, 2007 switched from using a 24 millimeter diameter Whatman Grade 934- AH: 1.5 μm filter pad to an 47 mm diameter 1.5 μm Environmental Express filter pad for the analysis of total suspended solids.
 March 25, 2010 The Department of Health and Mental Hygiene Laboratory changed analysis methods for ammonia from the phenate method to the salicylate method.
 Differences in the analytical results for the two methods were assessed in the Data Analysis Issues Tracking System report #049 which showed that the salicylate method yielded slightly higher results than the phenate method (p<0.0001).
-DHMH switched back to the phenate method on November 5, 2010.
-October 17, 2011 Sampling was initiated at MKB0016 on Manokin Branch.
-October 24, 2011 Sampling was initiated at MGN0062 on Morgan Creek.
+DHMH switched back to the phenate method November 5, 2010.
+Difference back to the phonate inclined november 3, 2010.